 However, it should also be stated that we probably would not have visited all of these places if we did not have the pass.
 For instance we probably would not have taken the time to visit the Pantheon and I probably would not have paid the full admission price to only visit Napoleon’s tomb at Musée de L’Armée.

 As a history lover, it would be easy for me to museum hop my entire visit, especially with the Museum Pass.
 But you don’t want to spend your entire time in Paris looking at artwork and learning about French history, so be sure you plan some down time to get to know the Paris beyond the walls of the museums.

 Before your trip to Paris, I would highly recommend taking a look at what the Paris Museum Pass can offer and decide if it is a good value for you.
-During our next visit in 2013, we decided not to purchase a Paris Museum Pass as a lot of the things we wanted to do during our visit were not covered by the pass so it didn’t make sense financially to do so.
+For example, on a visit in 2013, we decided not to purchase a Paris Museum Pass as a lot of the things we wanted to do during our visit were not covered by the pass so it didn’t make sense financially to do so.
 Instead we visited several free monuments and museums and even planned it so we got free entry to both Château de Fontainebleau and the Louvre.

 We used the Paris Museum Pass again in 2017, revisiting some museums and also going to some new attractions.
 We again found that the pass saved us money and time, and we continue to highly recommend this pass.

-There are still over 20 places covered by the Paris Museum Pass that we have yet to visit so it is likely we’ll use the Paris Museum Pass again in the future!
+There are still a number of places covered by the Paris Museum Pass that we have yet to visit so it is likely we’ll use the Paris Museum Pass again on future trips to Paris!